mohdmukammil/MKTSSolutions/README.md

 Eg.
 // you can get error message in string variable

-//string errorMessage; // Used to get error message
+string errorMessage; // Used to get error message